Will Sting invest in our startup?

 How is the number of shares that Propel Capital receives after conversion calculated?

-The loan calculated with interest at the date of conversion / price per share in the round * 0.7
+The loan is calculated with interest at the date of the conversion/price per share in the round * 0.7.

 Does Propel Capital invest in its portfolio companies?

 No, usually Propel Capital does not have the opportunity to participate in new issues in the portfolio companies.
-However, Propel Capital’s CEO is actively working to support the portfolio companies in their financing rounds in other ways, including by making intros to potential investors.
+However, Propel Capital’s CEO, Maria Ljungberg, is actively working to support the portfolio companies in their financing rounds in other ways, including by making intros to potential investors.